The Right to the City and Social Ecology – Towards Ecological and Democratic Cities

 Conference, Thessaloniki, September 1-3, 2017

-During this TRISE conference we want to address the dire need to re-build our cities and urban environments –from their physical structures to their social and political realities.
-In the framework of Social Ecology we want to discuss the prospects and characteristics of radical urban movements of today; examine the revolutionary potential in the mobilizing concept of “the right to the city”; and look at how activist/scholars, and movements across Europe can work together towards an ecological and democratic future.
+With the general theme of this year’s conference, “The Right to the City and Social Ecology – Towards Ecological and Democratic Cities”, we want to address the dire need to re-build our cities and urban environments –from their physical structures to their social and political realities.
+In the framework of Social Ecology we want to discuss the prospects and characteristics of radical urban movements of today; examine the revolutionary potential in the mobilizing concept of “the right to the city”; and look at how activist, scholars, and movements across Europe can work together towards an ecological and democratic future.

 Read more about the conference: